Shoulder Injuries & Workers' Compensation in PA

 After you have notified your employer of your work-related injury, your employer and their insurance company have 21 days to accept liability for the injury.

 • If they refuse to accept liability, they will send you an official denial, known as a Notice of Workers’ Compensation Denial.
 They may also send you a temporary acceptance that lasts 90 days, during which you will receive workers’ compensation benefits.
-After this 90 day period, however, they may affirm or deny your injury.
+After this 90-day period, however, they may affirm or deny your injury.

 • If your employer denies your initial claim, you need to file a claim petition.
 An injured worker has three years from the date of their injury to file a claim petition.
 The Bureau of Workers’ Compensation in Pennsylvania will then assign a workers’ compensation judge to your case.
 The judge will notify you and your employer of the time and the date of the hearing(s).